telerik/blazor-docs/components/drawer/overview.md

 ## Selection

-You can pre-select the desired Drawer item, then use the highlighted item to load/generate content, or denote the current page.
+The Drawer component has an option to pre-select the desired item, then use the highlighted item to load/generate content, or denote the current page.
 [Read more about the Blazor Drawer selection]({%slug drawer-selection%}).

 ## Templates

-You can use the functionality of the built-in templates and customize what is rendered.
+The Blazor Drawer allows full control of the item rendering and layout.
+The component has an *ItemTemplate* and *Template*.
 [Read more about the Blazor Drawer templates]({%slug drawer-templates%}).

 ## Drawer Icons

-To illustrate the purpose of each Drawer item, the Blazor Drawer allows you to add images, icon classes, or font icons.
+To illustrate the purpose of each Drawer item, the Blazor Drawer has the option to add images, icon classes, or font icons.
 [Read more about the Blazor Drawer icons]({%slug drawer-icons%}).

 ## Refresh Data

-The Drawer allows you to refresh its data manually so the component can react to changes in the collection.
+The Drawer can refresh its data manually so the component can react to changes in the collection.
 [Read more about the Blazor Drawer data refresh]({%slug drawer-refresh-data%}).

 ## Events

-The Blazor Drawer generates events that you can handle and further customize its behavior.
+The Blazor Drawer fires select and expand item events.
+Handle those events to respond to user actions.
 [Read more about the Blazor Drawer events]({%slug drawer-events%}).

-## Parameters
+## Drawer Parameters

-The Blazor Drawer provides various parameters that allow you to configure the component:
+The Blazor Drawer provides various parameters to configure the component.
+Also check the [Drawer public API](https://docs.telerik.com/blazor-ui/api/Telerik.Blazor.Components.TelerikDrawer-1).

 <style>
     article style + table {